kevinpotgieter/gradle-metrics-plugin/README.md

 Typically, the only configuration you need to supply is a value for the `graphiteHost`

+## Published metrics

+#### Counters
+ - Number of Project builds
+ - Number of Project successful builds
+ - Number of Project failure builds

+#### Timers
+ - Every task executed in the build

 ## Building and releasing.
 `./gradlew build release`
 `./gradlew publishPlugins`